Decauville

 Decauville (/fr/) was a manufacturing company which was founded by Paul Decauville (1846–1922), a French pioneer in industrial railways.
 Decauville's major innovation was the use of ready-made sections of light, narrow-gauge track fastened to steel sleepers; this track was portable and could be disassembled and transported very easily.

 The first Decauville railway used gauge; Decauville later refined his invention and switched to and gauge.
+Today Decauville is a sales company for the products of its parent company, it belongs to CTELM, a holding belonging to Fassi-cranes for the french market.